brennacodes/enigma/README.md

 ## Functionality: 3
 > Encrypt and Decrypt methods are complete, and the encrypt/decrypt Command Line Interfaces are successfully implemented.
 ## Object Oriented Programming: 4
-> A `cryptable` module to house the `encrypt` and `decrypt` behavior has been implemented.
+> A `cryptable` module was implemented to house the `encrypt` and `decrypt` behavior.
+Inheritence was not used as it didn't make sense based on the interacion pattern for this program.
 Specific `encrypt` and `decrypt` methods were left in the `Enigma` class to follow the interaction pattern provided, as well as to help the logic flow.
+Code is DRY and follows SRP.
 ## Ruby Conventions and Mechanics: 4
-> Code is neat, properly indented, and variable names are easy to understand.
-100% of methods are under 10 lines of code, with 99% being under 7 lines.
+> Code is neat, properly indented, and variable names make sense and are easy to understand.
+100% of methods are under 7 lines of code.
 Enumerables used are best choice for each application.
-## Test Driven Development: 3
+## Test Driven Development: 3.5
-> Tests follow interaction pattern and most tests were written before methods.
-Methods were written and refined utilizing pry, and test coverage metrics are above 100%.
+> Tests follow interaction pattern and most tests were written before methods, and all methods were written and refined using pry.
+Stubs were used to help test methods that use randomness.
+Test coverage metrics are at 100%.
 ## Version Control: 4
  > over 50 commits with standardized naming conventions